doobwa/MCMC.jl/README.md

        user  system elapsed
       2.050   0.000   2.041

-The R script also loads the various samples and plots summaries (as shown below).
+The R script `examples/plot.r` loads the various samples and plots summaries.
+(This image)[https://github.com/doobwa/mcmc.jl/tree/master/examples/results/slice.h.dat.png] shows the results of using the slice sampler in Julia on `log(h(x))`.
 The true density is the black curve superimposed on the histogram.
 These plots provide reassurance that we are correctly sampling from the intended distribution and mixing fairly well.

 Note: The goal here is to illustrate the use of these routines, not compare the efficacy of different samplers.

-Author:  Chris DuBois
-License: MIT
+The slice sampling code is due to Radford Neal, obtained (here)[http://www.cs.toronto.edu/~radford/software-online.html].